klacourse/MODA_GC/README.md

 an input, output and a library folder.

 * Input folder "input" includes
-	1. 1_EpochViews_exp_re_90.txt : The list of epochs viewed by the experts and the researchers.
+	1. 1_EpochViews_exp_re.txt : The list of epochs viewed by the experts and the researchers.
-	2. 2_EpochViews_ne_90.txt : The list of epochs viewed by the non-experts.
+	2. 2_EpochViews_ne.txt : The list of epochs viewed by the non-experts.
-	3. 3_EventLocations_exp_re_90.txt : The list of events scored by the experts and the researchers.
+	3. 3_EventLocations_exp_re.txt : The list of events scored by the experts and the researchers.
-	4. 4_EventLocations_ne_90.txt: The list of events scored by the experts and the non-experts.
+	4. 4_EventLocations_ne.txt: The list of events scored by the experts and the non-experts.
-	5. 5_userSubtypeAnonymLUT_exp_re_20190521.txt : The user subtype (experts or researchers) of each annotator.
+	5. 5_userSubtypeAnonymLUT_exp_re.txt : The user subtype (experts or researchers) of each annotator.
-	6. 6_segListSrcDataLoc_p1.txt : The 405 extracted 115 s blocks from the 100 edf files for the phase 1.
+	6. 6_segListSrcDataLoc_p1.txt : The 404 extracted 115 s blocks from the 100 edf files for the phase 1.
-		6_segListSrcDataLoc_p1_90.txt : 361 extracted 115 s blocks from 90 edf files for the phase 1 (training/validation).
-		6_segListSrcDataLoc_p1_10.txt : 44 extracted 115 s blocks from 10 edf files for the phase 1 (testing).
+	  * warning : a block has not been presented to the scorers
+	  * 	then the subject MODA_01-02-13 has only 2 blocks
+	  * 	the epoch num 1956 to 1960 have been removed from
+	  * 	the file 6_segListSrcDataLoc_p1.txt
+	  * 	Real total number of block is 404
 	7. 7_segListSrcDataLoc_p2.txt : The 345 extracted 115 s blocks from the 80 edf files for the phase 2.
-		7_segListSrcDataLoc_p2_90.txt : 314 extracted 115 s blocks from 72 edf files for the phase 2 (training/validation).
-		7_segListSrcDataLoc_p2_10.txt : 31 extracted 115 s blocks from 8 edf files for the phase 2 (testing).

   -> For more information read the #README.txt in the input folder.

-* Output folder "output" includes the MODA GC for the training/validation dataset
+* Output folder "output" includes the MODA GC for the whole dataset There are 3 folders, one for each user subtype: "exp" for experts, "re" for researchers and "ne" for non-experts.
+	Each folder includes:
 	1. scoreAvg_user_px.mat :
-        the average score vector across scorers (ex. scoreAvg_exp_p1.mat), the GC threshold is not applied.
+        the average score vector across scorers (ex. scoreAvg_exp_p1.mat), the GC threshold is not applied, packed in a tall vector.
 	2. GCVect_user_px.mat :
         the GC vector (ex.
-GCVect_exp_p1.mat), the GC threshold is applied, then it includes only 0 and 1 (0 means no spindle, 1 means spindle).
+GCVect_exp_p1.mat), the GC threshold is applied, then it includes only 0 and 1 (0 means no spindle, 1 means spindle), packed in a tall vector.
 	3. GC_spindlesLst_user_px.txt :
-        the GC spindles list where each row is a spindle event with its start and duration.
+        the GC spindles list on the tall EEG vector where each row is a spindle event with its start and duration.
 	(ex.
-GC_spindlesLst_exp_p1.txt).
+GC_spindlesLst_4EEGVect_exp_p1.txt).
+	4. GC_spindlesLst_4PSG_user_px.txt :
+	the GC spindles list from each PSG source file where each row is a spindle event with its start and duration.
+	5. GC_blockViewedLst_4PSG_user_px.txt :
+	the blocks scored from each PSG source file where each row is an eeg block scored with its start and duration.
-	4. !!!
+	6. !!!
 EEGVect_px.mat may soon be available, for now it has to be generated from the EDF/XML files !!! : the EEG time series vector (ex.
 EEGVect_p1.mat) of the extracted 115 s blocks concatenated in one tall vector.